 “In order for the rental sector to thrive, it is essential that it offers a stable, secure and sustainable option for both tenants and landlords.
 We cannot continue regarding renting as a mere transitory sector but promote renting as a viable housing choice.
 This report will help us to understand the challenges facing the sector and therefore we hope will contribute positively to its future development.” she continued.

 Pat Farrell, CEO of Irish Institutional Property added: “Institutional investors represent a small but growing source of supply, are here for the long term and therefore have a keen interest in the development of a sustainable rental sector that meets the needs of all stakeholders.
 We welcome the opportunity in partnership with Clúid to support this research which we trust will contribute to a reasoned and evidence-based discussion on how the sector evolves to meet demand and renters’ need for a stable and secure supply of good quality residential rental accommodation that meets their changing needs over time.”

 Established in 1994, Clúid Housing is an independent, not-for-profit charity.
 Clúid is one of the largest approved housing bodies (AHBs) in Ireland with over 8,300 properties in management.
 Clúid leads the way in delivering social housing solutions to those on local authority housing lists.
 Our team of over 250 professional employees are committed to providing quality housing and services that enable people to create homes and thriving communities.
 For more information visit www.cluid.ie

 About Irish Institutional Property

 IIP is the voice of institutionally financed investors with significant international backing in the Irish real estate market.
-The mission of IIP is to promote the development of a sustainable world class real estate sector in Ireland which benefits members, the economy, communities and wider society.
+The mission of IIP is to promote the development of a sustainable world-class real estate sector in Ireland that benefits members, the economy, communities and wider society.
 IIP members manage approximately €14bn of Irish property.